World Cup: For Team India, a heartbreaking end to a strange old campaign

 But, as destiny would have it, she returned to the side for the biggest match of the tournament.
 And she had the ball in hand for the most decisive part of it.

 Through all this madness unfolding in the middle, Jhulan Goswami was watching from the dressing room.
 At the ODI World Cup, she was simply not used to this.
 In all her time playing for India, she had not missed a match at this tournament.
 India’s match against Australia in the 2005 World Cup was abandoned without a ball bowled.
-That was the only previous instance that she was part of the Indian squad at the World Cup, over five editions, did not get onto the field to bowl.
+That was the only previous instance that she was part of the Indian squad at the World Cup, over five editions, and did not get onto the field to bowl.

 She played her first World Cup match on 22 March 2005.
 Little did we know, her match on 22 March 2022 would potentially be her last in the tournament.
 After 34 straight matches over exactly 17 years, she would have to watch on, as the rest of us do, from the sidelines.